 The paleo diet is the latest diet to hit the fitness world.
 But what exactly is the paleo diet?
 How does the paleo diet work?
-Can you trust it and is it safe?
+Can you trust it, and is it safe?
 Most importantly, how do you get started with the paleo diet?
-To answer your questions, we’ve put together a complete guide to the paleo diet for your consumption here.
+To answer your questions, we’ve put together a complete guide to the paleo diet for your consumption.

-Now, please note that this comprehensive guide to the paleo diet is just that – comprehensive – it’s pretty long.
-To make things easier, we’ve created a short index here so you can jump to whatever part of the guide you like.
-You can also download this complete guide in a pdf (coming soon).
+Now, please note that this comprehensive guide to the paleo diet is just that – comprehensive.
+It’s pretty long.
+To make things easier, we’ve created a short index here, so that you can jump to whichever part of the guide you like.
+You can also download the complete guide in PDF format (coming soon).

 The Paleo Diet: A Complete Guide Index

 - What Foods Can I Eat On The Paleo Diet?

 - Are Grains Allowed On The Paleo Diet?

 - Is Dairy Allowed On The Paleo Diet?